 If hair loss treatments are not working for you and your scalp is more visible than you’d like it to be, hair loss solutions such as a Topette Crown Extension or a Human Hair Wig will give you instantly beautiful hair.
 You can also cosmetically cover hair loss and thicken hair with BioTHIK Hair Fibres.

 Beware of Hair Loss Gimmicks

 “If you have thinning hair, be warned that there are lots of female hair loss treatments on the market but few are worth your money.” - Dr. Melissa Piliang, Dermatologist

 Americans spent an estimated $176 million on hair loss products last year, and chances are some of that money was not well spent.
 Don’t let charming salon owners, seductive ads or fancy gimmicks convince you otherwise.

 Lots of over-the-counter products that you can buy in chemist’s or supermarkets claim to promote hair growth but they very rarely do.
 Unless it contains minoxidil there is very little chance you will see your hair restored!
 Shampoos and vitamins might make your hair look and feel healthier, but they won’t put more hairs on your head.
 Unless you are nutritionally deficient, you probably don’t need a vitamin supplement and if you do, a simple multivitamin is enough.

 Fads and gimmicks probably won’t hurt you, but they will waste time and money.
 When it comes to hair loss, seek professional medical advice first.
 Transitions Hair can then help you find the right hair replacement or hair restoration option for you.
-Take advantage of our free, no obligation consultation today by calling 1300 427 778.
+Take advantage of our free, no obligation consultation (valued at $250.00) today by calling 1300 427 778.